 - improve physical and mental function

-Treatment in the form of support groups or talk therapy can also provide emotional support.
+Treatment in the form of support groups or talk therapy can also provide much needed emotional support.

-Changing the course of the disease is a primary goal of MS treatment.
+A main goal of MS treatment is to slow down the progression of the disease.
 Drugs that do this are called disease-modifying medications.
 One such medication is the oral drug teriflunomide (Aubagio).
 It was approved for use in people with MS in 2012.

-A third oral disease-modifying drug became available to people with MS in the spring of 2013.
-Dimethyl fumarate (Tecfidera), formerly known as BG-12, stops the immune system from attacking itself and destroying myelin.
-It may also have a protective effect on the body, similar to the effect antioxidants have.
+A third oral disease-modifying drug became available to people with MS in March of 2013.
+Dimethyl fumarate (Tecfidera) was formerly known as BG-12.
+It stops the immune system from attacking itself and destroying myelin.
+It may also have a protective effect on the body, similar to the effect that antioxidants have.
 The medication is available in capsule form.

 Dimethyl fumarate is designed for people who have relapsing-remitting MS (RRMS).
-RRMS is a form of the disease in which a person typically goes into remission for a period of time before exhibiting worsening symptoms.
-People with this type of the disease can benefit from twice-daily doses of the drug.
+RRMS is a form of the disease in which a person typically goes into remission for a period of time before their symptoms worsen.
+People with this type of MS can benefit from twice-daily doses.